BESSER-PEARL/ModelFed/docs/source/overview.rst

 ========

 ModelFed is a protocol that enables **federated modeling activities** in collaborative environments involving multiple users (referred to as *actors*) and modeling platforms.
-It allows actors to create, modify, and share models with others through a structured set of activities defined in **JSON-LD** format.
+It standardizes model creation, sharing, and updates among users from different servers and modeling tools, using a JSON-LD based API for server-to-server communication.

+Building on this protocol, **Modelverse** constitutes the federated and distributed ecosystem of platforms interconnected through ModelFed.
+It allows multiple users to work together on the same model without centralization.

 For example, ModelFed can support scenarios such as a collaborative modeling environment for the `Digital Product Passport (DPP) <https://data.europa.eu/en/news-events/news/eus-digital-product-passport-advancing-transparency-and-sustainability>`_ domain,